-ter noting his extensive cooperation and the fact that Cryptometrics was unsuccessful in securing the contract.
-Taxingar was the first individual convicted under the CFPOA since it passed in 1999, but three more individuals have been charged under the CFPOA in connection with the Cryptometrics scheme, including two U.S. nationals and one U.K. national.
-Moreover, facing significant international pressure, the Royal Canadian Mounted Police "have established a special unit solely dedicated to investigating international bribery" and enforcing the CFPOA.
+On Aug.
+15, 2013, the Ontario Superior Court in Ottawa convicted Nazir Karigar, an agent of Cryptometrics Canada, Inc. (Cryptometrics), of offering bribes to Indian officials in violation of Canada's Corruption of Foreign Public Officials Act (CFPOA).
+16 In May 2014, the court sentenced Karigar to three years in prison, after noting his extensive cooperation and the fact that Cryptometrics was unsuccessful in securing the contract.
+Karigar was the first individual convicted under the CFPOA since it passed in 1999, but three more individuals have been charged under the CFPOA in connection with the Cryptometrics scheme, including two U.S. nationals and one U.K. national.18 Moreover, facing significant international pressure, the Royal Canadian Mounted Police "have established a special unit solely dedicated to investigating international bribery" and enforcing the CFPOA.
+19

-On February 19, 2015, the Royal Canadian Mounted Police National Division (RCMP) issued a press release informing the public that it had filed charges against SNC-Lavalin Group Inc., a Canadian-headquartered engineering and construction services firm, and its division SNC-Lavalin Construction Inc. and subsidiary SNC-Lavalin International Inc. (the SNC-Lavalin entities).
-The charges allege, among other things, that the SNC-Lavalin entities violated the CFPOA between August 2001 and September 2011 by offering or providing improper benefits totaling at least CAN\$ 47,689,868 to Libyan public officials, "to induce these officials to use their positions to influence any acts or decisions of the" Libyan government.
+On Feb.
+19, 2015, the Royal Canadian Mounted Police National Division (RCMP) issued a press release informing the public that it had filed charges against SNC-Lavalin Group Inc., a Canadian-headquartered engineering and construction services firm, and its division SNC-Lavalin Construction Inc. and subsidiary SNC-Lavalin International Inc. (the SNC-Lavalin entities).
+The charges allege, among other things, that the SNC-Lavalin entities violated the CFPOA between August 2001 and September 2011 by offering or providing improper benefits totaling at least C\$47,689,868 (U.S.\$38.1 million) to Libyan public officials, "to induce these officials to use their positions to influence any acts or decisions of the" Libyan government.
 The press release notes also that three individuals have been charged for related conduct.20